GuidesProduct development

 Bearing in mind your product objectives, this is where you define the metrics that’ll help you measure whether the project is successful or otherwise.
 Specify the crucial indicators of success and outline how you’ll track them.

-Consider creating a hypothesis about the desired impact of the product and then set quantifiable goals.
+Consider about the desired impact of the product and then set quantifiable goals.
 For instance, you can use the following performance indicators to measure the success of your product:

 • Percentage of users who interact with the product